JetStream for OpenFaaS¶

 Create a Consumer¶

 Once the Stream has been created the Consumer can be added.
-We will create a consumer faas-workers
+We recommend naming giving the consumer the same name as the queue with the suffix -workers

 nats consumer \